caseylmanus/caseylmanus.github.io/_posts/2014-12-12-Angular-Notes.md

  * Services and Factories
  * Routes

-Know the rest exist, and visit it when it make sense, but don't concern yourself too much with the other things.
+Know the rest exist, but don't concern yourself too much with the other things in my opinion.

 The Concepts
 -----